 Conditional Licensure: $200

 Out of State Application: $25

 LPC licenses in Maine expire biennially on the date they were issued.
 Following a 90-day grace period, unrenewed licenses are terminated.
 License renewal requires payment of the appropriate renewal fee and completion of continuing education.

-LPCs in Maine must complete at least 55 hours of continuing education (CE) in professional counseling during the two-year renewal period to successfully renew their licenses.
+LPCs in Maine must complete at least 55 hours of CE in professional counseling during the two-year renewal period to successfully renew their licenses.
 Of those 55 hours, at least four must relate to ethics.
 CE may be earned through optional peer consultation, graduate academic courses, institutes, workshops, seminars, conferences, in-service training, formal home study courses, online or distance learning programs, and informal home study, professional writing, teaching graduate academic courses, and field supervision of interns.

 The Maine Professional and Financial Regulation Agency has alternative routes to licensure for counselors who have already obtained their licenses in other states.
 These processes include submitting evidence of 5 active years of practice with a good standing counseling license or meeting qualifications that are similar to Maine’s licensing requirements.